-During the current pandemic, Campus Ministry has adapted the various ministries to include live streaming weekly Mass, putting safe protocols in place for public worship, weekly online reflections, recorded prayer services and sacred music concerts and creating a Canvas course to hold all campus ministry resources, including the ability to make a remote appointment with any one of our mission and ministry team.
-Marian.instructure.com/courses/2894447.
+Campus Ministry provides various ministries which include live streaming weekly Mass, putting safe protocols in place for public worship, weekly online reflections, recorded prayer services and sacred music concerts and creating a Canvas course to hold all campus ministry resources, including the ability to make a remote appointment with any one of our mission and ministry team.
 Information regarding the real time offerings from campus ministry, can be found on the weekly email, through social media outlets such as Facebook and Instagram.
-To receive this weekly email, please contact Lesley Bartone- lbartone@marian.edu.
+For more information, contact Lesley Bartone at lbartone@marian.edu.